Privacy and Medicine

 Some legal commentators and philosophers have argued that infertile persons have a right to procreative privacy that entails a right to use technology and surrogates to bear children.
 Assisted reproductive technology services (“ART”) include medicines to balance hormones, regulate ovulation, and stimulate the production of viable eggs; and surgery to unblock Fallopian tubes or undo the damage of endometriosis, miscarriages, ectopic pregnancies and pelvic inflammatory disease.
 Reproductive services also include sperm and egg harvesting and donation, in vitro fertilization, zygote and embryo transplant, reproductive organ transplant, cryopreservation (“freezing”) of pre-embryos, and surrogate pregnancies.

-It may be argued that the ability to freely choose ART, like the ability to freely choose sterilization, abortion and birth control, may be called for by the right to privacy.
+It may be argued that the ability to freely choose ART, like the ability to freely choose sterilization, abortion and birth control, is called for by the right to privacy.
 But ART use raises moral concerns.
 One concern is the false hopes ART creates in a world in which the technology is expensive and the success rate low.
 The availability of affordable treatments can cause conflict within families in some societies.
 Women report feeling pressured by their families to undergo repeated painful attempts to get pregnant.
 It may argued that adoption is a more satisfying, affordable and socially commendable option for becoming a parent.
 The use of reproductive technology has led to bioethical concerns about the handling of the earliest beginnings of human life.
 Ethical concerns surround exposing otherwise healthy women to the uncertain health risks of repeated rounds of fertility drugs and high-risk multiple pregnancies with twins and triplets.
 In a few tragic cases children created using ART have been unwanted, raising questions of responsibility and the just role of family law.
 What should happen if the people who contract with a surrogate mother to carry a child for them using donated egg and sperm change their minds after a child is conceived?
 Should the mind-changers be deemed the parents?
 Should the gestator be deemed the parent; the gamete donors?
 Should parentage be assigned by a judge based on the best interest of the child?